Part time Jobs in UK for Indian Students in 2026

 Study Abroad Expert

 The new relaxed post-study work visa (graduate route visa) rules for international students in the UK allow international students (including Indian students as well) to stay in the UK for work after finishing their studies.
 However, there are certain rules regarding part-time work permissions in the UK for international students who go on a student visa.
 In case any international student does not comply with the rules laid down by the United Kingdom Border Agency (UKBA), they risk facing deportation.
-Candidates can work part-time on-campus or off-campus - whatever opportunities they get.
-Following are the restrictions on working part-time in the UK while on a UK student visa.
+Candidates can work part-time on campus or off-campus, whichever opportunities they get.
+The following are the restrictions on working part-time in the UK while on a UK student visa.

-• Maximum of 10 hours per week of paid/unpaid work during course term for language centre students.
+• A maximum of 10 hours per week of paid/unpaid work during the course term for language centre students.

 • The student visa must be valid and issued for a full-time course.